Orlando tragedy: Two officers remembered

 " 'Big Norm' was known as much for his infectious ear-to-ear smile as he was his 6-foot-3, nearly 300-pound towering frame," Sandor said.
 "His smile and laugh took over any room he was in."

 Sandor said he would run into Lewis in the courtroom and other spots.
-They'd tell stories and share "inappropriate memes," Sandor said.

 "I'll miss our time goofing off in court during recesses," Sandor said.
 "He always made long breaks fly by.
 However, what I will miss the most is my friend and a man who I knew was always ready to protect this entire community."